 Payment orchestration: What a merchant needs to know

-In a world where merchants rely on service providers to operate their businesses, being dependent on any single provider creates risk when service is interrupted.
+In a world where merchants rely on service providers to operate their businesses, dependence on any single provider creates risk if service is ever interrupted.

 Consider the CrowdStrike outage as an example of what impact could happen to a merchant if their payment service provider (PSP) experiences a disruption in service.
+Or beware of Stripe shutting down merchants.
 While cash can still be king at physical locations, the more PSPs and payment options a business can work with, the higher the potential volume for sales—and the greater the need is to orchestrate how payments are processed.

-The term payment orchestration refers to a comprehensive approach for managing a payment process across multiple PSPs.
-Compared to payment routing, which is the actual process of directing payment transactions to a processor or financial institution, payment orchestration encompasses tools like fraud detection and transaction monitoring too.
+Payment orchestration refers to a comprehensive approach to managing the transaction process across multiple PSPs.
+Compared to payment routing, which is the actual process of directing payment transactions to a processor or financial institution, payment orchestration encompasses tools like fraud detection and transaction monitoring to get payments from point A to point B.

 - Increased approval rates: Because transactions are routed to the best processor based on real-time data, merchants will see an increase in approval rates.